Weak Modular Zilber-Pink with Derivatives: Ax--Schanuel for the -function

-Note however that in the applications we find it more convenient to use Lemma \ref{Lie-Lemma} to choose commuting derivations of the field under consideration and apply Theorem \ref{j-chapter-Ax-for-j} instead of applying Lemma \ref{Ax-for-Lie} directly.
-Also, Ax's theorem for the exponential differential equation holds for arbitrary differential fields so one does not need Lemma \ref{Lie-Lemma} there.
+Note however that in applications we find it more convenient to use Lemma \ref{Lie-Lemma} to choose commuting derivations of the field under consideration and apply Theorem \ref{j-chapter-Ax-for-j} instead of applying Lemma \ref{Ax-for-Lie} directly.